Scheduled MonumentsEnglandSite of St Mary's Abbey

 Site of St Mary's Abbey is a scheduled monument protected by Historic England under reference 1009317.
 View the official record →

-St Mary's Abbey is a Benedictine monastery site located in Gloucestershire, England, founded in the medieval period as a religious community under monastic rule.
+St Mary's Abbey is a site of an ancient Benedictine monastery located in Gloucestershire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009317.

 Site of St Mary's Abbey is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009317.